ownego/polaris-vue/docs/components/ResourceList/README.md

   # - fileName: resource-list-with-empty-state.tsx
   #   title: With empty state
   #   description: Use to explain the purpose of a list of resources when no resources exist yet.
 This allows a smooth transition from a list in a loading state to a list where zero, one, or many resources exist.
-  # - fileName: resource-list-with-selection-and-no-bulk-actions.tsx
+  - fileName: WithSectionsAndNoBulkActions.vue
-  #   title: With selection and no bulk actions
+    title: With selection and no bulk actions
-  #   description: A resource list with simple items and selection.
+    description: A resource list with simple items and selection.
   # - fileName: resource-list-with-bulk-actions.tsx
   #   title: With bulk actions
   #   description: Allows merchants to select items and perform an action on the selection.